lukasjenks/archinstallationguide/README.md

 directory as it does not exist, simply press Enter to agree.
 If the directory doesn't exist, simply run mkdir /mnt/home.

+`mkdir /mnt/home`
 `mount [homepartition] /mnt/home`

 ### (25)
 Now, mount the boot partition.
 Again, in the case a prompt comes up, simply press Enter.
-If the directory doesn't exist, simply run mkdir /mnt/boot.
+If the directory doesn't exist, simply run mkdir /mnt/boot after making that dir.

+`mkdir /mnt/boot`
 `mount [bootpartition] /mnt/boot`

 ### (26)